rdio/mono-heapdump/README.md

 current directory.  open the svg file in your favorite web browser to take a look at the mono heap.
 An example svg graph can be found [here](http://rdio.github.com/mono-heapdump/example-heap-graph.svg).

+## To use it:

+At the point in your programs execution where you want to capture a heap graph, just call `MonoGC.Poker.GenerateHeapDump()`.
+You'll want to add MonoGCPoker-*platform*.dll as a reference, and make sure you have libpoker.dylib (or .so) in your library load path -- on OSX this means setting DYLD_FALLBACK_LIBRARY_PATH to the path of the directory containing libpoker.dylib.